 How to relieve pressure on your business by shortening your Working Capital Cycle

-- You handle your inventory in a smart way.
-You buy stock that’s in demand at a good price and don’t hold too much at once.
+- Handle inventory in a smart way.
+Buy stock that’s in demand at a good price and don’t hold too much at once.

-- You’re efficient at collecting the money you’re owed.
-Perhaps you incentivise customers to pay earlier and proactively chase late payments.
+- Collect on money owed.
+Incentivise customers to pay earlier and proactively chase late payments.

-To help maximise your cashflow, meet your obligations, and take only smart risks to pursue growth opportunities, you could consider an American Express® Business Card, which gives you up to 54 day payment terms.
+To help maximise your cashflow, meet your obligations, and take only smart risks to pursue growth opportunities, you could consider an American Express® Business Gold Card, which gives you up to 54 day payment terms¹.